lyokha/hl/README.md

 - **-r**  greps recursively, implies `-g`.
 If the file list is empty then grep starts in the current directory.

+- **-f (-flist)**
+      builds the file list from the trailing arguments automatically when option '-' is not specified.

 - **-l**  prints the list of files where matches were found, implies `-g`.

 - **-c &lt;pre[.post]&gt;**